jnozzi/cocoadev.com/markdown/MutableCopy.md

 ----

-An easier way would be to alloc a new array, and use the "initWithArray:(General/NSArray *)array copyItems:(BOOL)flag" initializer.
-Remember that you'll have to implement the General/NSCopying protocol on all your model classes that you're creating copies of.
+An easier way would be to alloc a new array, and use the "initWithArray:(NSArray *)array copyItems:(BOOL)flag" initializer.
+Remember that you'll have to implement the NSCopying protocol on all your model classes that you're creating copies of.

 ----